-My long-term wealth creation plan is to continue investing in real estate and building an online business.
+My long-term wealth creation plan is to continue investing in private real estate funds to diversify my expensive San Francisco holdings.
+I also plan to continue building my online business for my children.
 As luck would have it, both assets are synergistic because I can write about real estate.

 Stocks, on the other hand, continue to create the greatest challenge for me in terms of patient capital.
 The slow rise and quick decimation of stocks forces me to limit my overall stock exposure to no more than 25% of my net worth.

 Sign up for Empower Personal Capital, the web’s #1 free wealth management tool to get a clear overview of your investments.
 Not only will you see how your net worth is allocated, you can also get a better handle on your retirement cash flow needs and more.
 The more you can stay on top of your finances, the better you can optimize your wealth.

 Real estate is my favorite way to achieving financial freedom because it is a tangible asset that is less volatile, provides utility, and generates income.
 It is easiest to have patient capital in real estate for these reasons.

 Stocks are fine, but stock yields are low and stocks are much more volatile.
 The -32% decline in March 2020 and the 19.6% decline in 2022 are the latest examples.
 However, real estate held steady and appreciated in value then.